microsoft/iot-curriculum/labs/ai-edge/ocr/README.md

     You can also find this code in the [ocr.py](./ocr.py) file.

+    Read the comments in the code to see what each section does.

 1. Head to line 50 in the file containing this code:

     ```python